-Needle Bearings: Needle bearings consist of small needle like bearings.
-These small bearings are often held in a round cylinder by assembly grease.
-It's important to be careful when handling needle bearings, because they’re not fastened to the cylinder, and can fall from the carrier.
+Needle Bearings: Needle bearings consist of small needle-like bearings.
+These small bearings are held in a round cylinder by assembly grease.
+Handle carefully; needle bearings are not fastened to the cylinder and can fall from the carrier.
 Use petroleum jelly or Vaseline to replace and hold any fallen bearings.

 Torrington Bearings: A different design of needle bearing called a Torrington bearing contains small needle bearings in a cage.
 They are also known as caged needle bearings.
-These bearings are placed in a spoke pattern like a bicycle wheel inside of a thrust washer.
+The bearings are placed in a spoke pattern like a bicycle wheel inside a thrust washer.
 They reduce friction while controlling shaft end play.